phylum-dev/documentation/docs/integrations/azure_pipelines.md

 hosted on [Azure Repos Git][azure_repos_git] and [GitHub][github_repos].

-Once configured for a repository, the Azure Pipelines integration will provide analysis of project dependencies from lockfiles.
+Once configured for a repository, the Azure Pipelines integration will provide analysis of project dependencies from manifests and lockfiles.
 This can happen in a branch pipeline run from a CI trigger or in a Pull Request (PR) pipeline run from a PR trigger.

 For PR triggered pipelines, analyzed dependencies will include any that are added/modified in the PR.

-For CI triggered pipelines, the analyzed dependencies will be determined by comparing lockfiles in the branch to the default branch. **All** dependencies will be analyzed when the CI triggered pipeline is run on the default branch.
+For CI triggered pipelines, the analyzed dependencies will be determined by comparing dependency files in the branch to the default branch. **All** dependencies will be analyzed when the CI triggered pipeline is run on the default branch.

 The results will be provided in the pipeline logs and provided as a comment in a thread on the PR.
 The CI job will return an error (i.e., fail the build) if any of the analyzed dependencies fail to meet the established policy.